jsarenik/heroku-traffic/README.md

 ## Usage

-Download `tsv.gz` log files from PaperTrailApp to the directory containing this script.
+Download `tsv.gz` log files from [PaperTrailApp archive](https://papertrailapp.com/account/archives) to the directory containing this script.
 Run `compute.sh` and it will output the number of bytes.

 ## License